 What else should I know about the application process?

 Applications will not be considered unless they are complete.
 This means all required supporting documentation must be included.

+“Save & Finish Later” is not the same as submitting your application.
 Your application is not submitted until you hit the SUBMIT button after REVIEWING your completed application.